3 Types of Brand Communication to Master

 There are many reasons why you need a brand strategy from a business perspective.
-The most basic forms of brand communication are necessary for presenting your company in a variety of situations, and should be a priority from the very beginning.
-Think of it this way: your brand strategy is your way of identifying the “forest,” and once you have done this, then you can start talking about the trees.
+The most basic forms of brand communication are necessary for presenting your company in a variety of situations and should be a priority from the very beginning.
+Think of it this way: your branding and communication strategy is your way of identifying the “forest,” and once you have done this, then you can start talking about the trees.
 To talk about one tree without understanding its place in the forest would be foolish.

 The 3 basic forms of brand communication to master:

 What is your vision?
 Describe what you want your company to be in one or two sentences.
 Your vision is aspirational – it communicates what you hope to achieve as a company and paints a picture of what company success will look like.
 It should be inspirational – something that drives the team forward and gets everyone excited.
 Your vision should be different from your mission, says strategist and industry analyst, Daniel W. Rasmus, author of Listening to the Future.
 “Many organizations confuse mission and vision," Rasmus wrote in an article for Fast Company.
 “A mission is about who you are.
 Missions rarely change.
 Visions should be dynamic and drive constant learning and innovation.”